NOAA-GFDL/MDTF-diagnostics/doc/sphinx/pod_requirements.rst

 -------------------------------------

 Data hosting for the MDTF framework is currently managed manually.
 The data is hosted via anonymous FTP on UCAR's servers.
+Download the sample data by running :bash:`wget ftp://ftp.cgd.ucar.edu/archive/mdtf/obs_data_latest/\*`

 Digested observational or supporting data